 Position Statement on Oats

 A small number of individuals with celiac disease may not tolerate even pure, uncontaminated oats.
-To ensure that persons with celiac disease are not intolerant to pure and uncontaminated oats, proper clinical follow up with the physician is advised when introducing oats to a gluten-free diet.
+To ensure that persons with celiac disease are not intolerant to pure, uncontaminated oats, before incorporating oats into their diet they should be well controlled on a gluten-free diet, with no gastrointestinal complaints.